ajlopez/RskApi/README.md

 - 0.0.8 using simplejsonrpc 0.0.4 with https support
 - 0.0.9 send raw transaction
 - 0.0.10 support async/await; using simplejsonrpc 0.0.6
+- 0.0.11 new trace commands; get block using pending, latests, earlier

 ## Contribution